pingcap/docs/develop/dev-guide-sample-application-nodejs-prisma.md

 > **Note:**
 >
-> This tutorial works with TiDB Serverless, TiDB Dedicated, and TiDB Self-Hosted.
+> This tutorial works with TiDB Cloud Serverless, TiDB Cloud Dedicated, and TiDB Self-Managed.

 ## Prerequisites